ciaa/firmware_v1/externals/lwip/CIAA_lpcopen_update.md

 ## Updates

 After update lpcopen pay attention to the patches and apply them.
-Test before mmaking a merge request.
+Test before commiting.
+The script has its own comments for better understanding.

 Keep mak dir as cames inside `externals/lwip`.